Louisiana State University School of Medicine, MD

 Fellowship, Maternal-Fetal Medicine, Baylor College of Medicine

-Kenneth J. Moise Jr., MD, is a board-certified maternal-fetal medicine specialist and serves as the Director of the Comprehensive Fetal Care Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+Kenneth J. Moise Jr., MD, is a board-certified maternal-fetal medicine specialist and serves as Co-Director of the Comprehensive Fetal Care Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
 He specializes in fetal medicine.
 Additionally, Dr. Moise is a professor in the Dell Medical School Department of Women’s Health.

 Dr. Moise earned both his medical degree and his bachelor’s in zoology from Louisiana State University.
 He completed a residency in obstetrics and gynecology at Vanderbilt University Medical Center and a fellowship in maternal-fetal medicine at Baylor College of Medicine.